DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-28-adding-a-privacy-notice-for-online-chat.md

 We think that the privacy notices could be improved further.
 We would like to consider:

 - separating the candidate and provider privacy notices, as they are currently combined despite being aimed at different users
-- merging the online chat notice into the separate provider privacy notice
+- merging the online chat notice into the provider privacy notice